Chat

 Prilyfe13

-Prilyfe13answered grow question 10 months ago
+Prilyfe13answered grow question a year ago

 This has happened to me a couple times.
 My plants were super healthy, but they dropped entirely way too early.
 Around the same 4 to 5 hours you're getting.
 For me it was the light intensity.
 Too bright and it was causing a bit of an overload.
 Try dropping your light intensity or raise the light up.
 You should see a difference overnight if that's the case.
 Hope this helps.